jeromerg/filoc/README.md

 ## Use Cases (Jupyter Notebook)

-You can get a concrete and practical insight of filoc in the following show-case notebooks:
+You can get a concrete and practical insight into filoc in the following show-case notebooks:

 [Machine Learning Workflow with filoc](https://htmlpreview.github.io/?https://github.com/jeromerg/filoc/blob/master/examples/machine_learning/example_ml.html)